-As we reach the end of our first five years of operation, we're looking ahead with excitement and determination to evolving into an organisation that:
+As we reach the end of our first six years of operation, we're looking ahead with excitement and determination to evolving into an organisation that:

-- Is recognised across these islands as a leading provider of strength-based, gender and traumainformed coaching for people who have served sentences in the justice system. - Provides that coaching and personal development opportunities to people beyond those who we employ in our enterprises. - Has three self-sustaining, expanding enterprises in which to offer transitional employment. - Offers at least 40 transitional employment places at any one time.
+- Is recognised across these islands as an innovative provider of strength-based personal development opportunities that are trauma, gender and neurodiversity-informed. - Provides those personal development opportunities to people beyond those who we employ in our enterprises. - Has two self-sustaining, expanding enterprises in which to offer transitional employment. - Offers at least 20 transitional employment places at any one time.

-- Offers transitional employment opportunities that are appealing to women and men. - Has provided transitional employment opportunities to over 250 people people in our first ten years. - Has an established network of employer partners, who recognise the benefits of transitional employment, are committed to giving opportunities to people with previous convictions, and who recognise Turnaround as a strategic partner that can help them do so. - Is achieving systems-change by enabling people with lived experiences to shape the policies and practices of policy-makers, service-providers and employers.
+- Offers transitional employment opportunities that are appealing to women and men. - Has provided transitional employment opportunities to over 250 people in our first ten years. - Has an established network of employer partners, who recognise the benefits of transitional employment, are committed to giving opportunities to people with previous convictions, and who recognise Turnaround as a strategic partner that can help them do so. - Is achieving systems-change by enabling people with lived experiences to shape the policies and practices of policy-makers, service-providers and employers.